stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 If a book is owned by our library, but checked out by another patron, you have one final option: a recall request.
 If a book is currently on loan, its catalog entry will contain a link that you may use to request a recall of the book.
 After you initiate a recall, the patron who has borrowed the book will receive a notice that they must return it.

 I don't recommend using recall requests for two reasons.
 First, it is considered something of a researcher's *faux pas* to do so.
-Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.[^2] These are the petty games academics play, *and we play for keeps*.
+Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.[^1] These are the petty games academics play, *and we play for keeps*.
 Secondly, the patron will have *up to two weeks* to return the book in question.
-A very devious person would wait the full two weeks, return it to circulation, then immediately recall it back from you.[^3] That is likely far too long for you to wait.
+A very devious person would wait the full two weeks, return it to circulation, then immediately recall it back from you.[^2] That is likely far too long for you to wait.
 Using Borrow Direct will almost always be a quicker path to your prized tome.

 ## Workshop

 1. Visit [Borrow Direct](https://www.library.dartmouth.edu/borrow-renew/borrowing-requesting#borrowdirect) and familiarize yourself with the service.

-2. Create a login for [DartDoc](https://dartmouth.illiad.oclc.org/illiad/berry/illiad.dll?Action=10&Form=79) and explore the service.
+2. Visit [Interlibrary Loan](https://library.dartmouth.edu/tools/ezProxy/lspLogin/DartDoc/debug) and explore the service.

-[^1]: One of my biggest pet peeves about Dartmouth is our absurd need to re-brand everything to make it "Dartmouthy."
-Hence, "interlibrary loan"---a term comprehensible to everyone who has ever been to a library---is replaced with something completely alienating, like "Dart-Doc."
-It is madness.
-It is Dartmouth.
-They are the same.

-[^2]: This was (allegedly) me.
+[^1]: Ok, this was me.
 But it was some time ago and I have since sought professional help for research rage.

-[^3]: Yes, this was also me.
+[^2]: Yes, this was also me.